|

 printed from left to right with only occasional deviation when

 some layout variations are desired.
-Even with Traditional
+Even with traditional

 Chinese, most books and newspapers are also printed from left to